 A 45-year-old white male engineer presents to a primary care clinic armed with multiple internet searches on the topic of cancer.
 He states that he “just knows” he has a GI cancer, "probably the colon or maybe the pancreas."
 When asked how long this concern has bothered him he says "for years I have been concerned that I have cancer."
 You ask about relevant symptoms and he is a bit vague, saying "I get some pain or pressure right here (he points to the left upper quadrant) but it is not there all the time."
-Upon asking about prior workups he says “I have had ultrasounds and colonoscopies but they could find anything.
+Upon asking about prior workups he says “I have had ultrasounds and colonoscopies but they couldn't find anything.
 I was initially relieved but a couple of weeks later started to think that they must have just missed something.”

-Cognitive, social learning, and psychodynamic theories imply that patients have significant psychosocial disturbances in terms of relationships, vocational, and other endeavors.
+Cognitive, social learning, and psychodynamic theories imply that patients have significant psychosocial disturbances in terms of relationships, vocations, and other endeavors.
 Exacerbations may occur with psychological stressors and in patients with comorbid psychiatric conditions.

-Patients with hypochondriasis have a high rate of psychiatric comorbidity.
+Patients with illness anxiety disorder have a high rate of psychiatric comorbidity.
 In one general medical outpatient clinic, 88% of patients with hypochondriasis had one or more concurrent psychiatric disorders, the most common being generalized anxiety disorder (71%), dysthymic disorder (45.2%), major depression (42.9%), somatization disorder (21.4%), and panic disorder (16.7%).
 These patients are 3 times more likely to have a personality disorder than the general population.
 Substance abuse or dependence is also a serious comorbid condition, particularly use of benzodiazepines, though epidemiological studies have not assessed the exact frequency of this problem.
 The long-term prognosis of patients with hypochondriasis is understudied due to the heterogeneity of the disorder.
 However, higher severity at baseline is likely associated with worse outcome.

-Hypochondriasis appears to occur equally in men and women.
+Illness and anxiety disorder appears to occur equally in men and women.

 Hypochondriasis can begin at any age, but the most common age of onset is early adulthood.